FireboltCasters/consys/README.md

 **consys** is a flexible tool to evaluate models using generic and readable constraints.

 - **Modern & Lightweight:** consys has full TypeScript support and uses no additional dependencies, so it can easily be integrated.
-- **Customizable:** Register custom functions and plugins, tailered to the application.
+- **Customizable:** Register custom functions and plugins, tailored to the application.
 - **Flexible:** Constraints are designed to be as flexible as possible, while still being readable.
 - **User friendly:** consys defines its own domain specific language to manage constraints, making it easy to read and fully generic.